 Groundsheets should be even more robust, but the thicker the material, obviously the heavier the tent will be.
 Also, HH isn’t everything – a good tent will also need decent stitching, well-sealed seams and quality zips.
 Ventilation is another important factor – a tent may be fully waterproof, but without adequate moisture management you’ll still get wet from condensation build-up.

-But more advanced alloys in tent poles and stronger, lighter fabrics have made a host of different designs possible, and increasingly many small backpacking tents have utilised innovative geometry and hubbed poles to maximise internal space and headroom, without unduly affecting stability, weight or strength.
+But more advanced alloys in tent poles and stronger, lighter fabrics have made a host of different designs possible.
+Increasingly, many small backpacking tents have utilized innovative geometry and hubbed poles to maximize internal space and headroom, without unduly affecting stability, weight or strength.
 Quality tents will use aluminium alloy poles by a manufacturer such as DAC or Easton.
 Superlight tents might use carbon fibre poles.
 Avoid cheaper tents with fibreglass poles, which are prone to shearing.

 Most tents have a double-skin design, meaning they are comprised of a fabric-and-mesh inner structure (your abode) with a waterproof flysheet over the top.
 Some double-skinned tents can be used with just the flysheet, which adds versatility and cuts weight while still providing waterproof protection.
 Similarly, others can be pitched without the fly, a system that is ideal for dry, warm weather camping.

 A large flysheet that offers good coverage – often right down to the ground – is generally better in wilder weather, as it will keep more wind-driven rain out.
 On the other hand, a bigger gap between the ground and the edges of the flysheet permits improved airflow, aiding moisture management and therefore reducing condensation inside the tent.
 It also keeps the tent cooler in hot, humid conditions.
 Think about where and when you’re going to be camping most often.

 The inner tent provides a sleeping space.
 It protects you from dripping condensation that will inevitably form on the underside of the flysheet, as well as from bugs and insects.
 The upper part is usually made from lightweight fabric or mesh to reduce weight and improve ventilation.
 Be aware, however, that an inner tent with lots of mesh can be colder in winter conditions.

 Most tents have at least a small space outside the inner tent that is still protected by the flysheet, usually located at the entrance(s) of the tent.
 This is called a porch or vestibule.
-It’s a great place to store wet kit and muddy boots, and can also act as a sheltered space to cook on a camping or backpacking stove in poor weather.
+Some family tents even have a large communal vestibule in the centre, with bedroom-like inner tents off to the sides.
+The porch is a great place to store wet kit and muddy boots, camping chairs when it rains and can also act as a sheltered space to cook on a camping stove in poor weather.

-Tents pitch in one of three ways: inner first, outer first or all-in-one.
-With an inner-first design, the poles usually attach to the inner tent with clips and the flysheet is then thrown over the top.
-This is a simple and stable system that makes it easy to tweak and adjust fly sheet tension if necessary.
 With an outer-first design, the poles are usually threaded through sleeves in the flysheet, or sometimes the fly is clipped to a skeletal pole structure.
 The inner then attaches to the inside of the flysheet.
-This system is ideal if pitching in the rain, as the inner can more easily be kept dry.
-With an all-in-one system, the fly and inner are pre-attached to each other, and poles are then threaded through sleeves or clipped to the whole tent.
-This offers quick and easy setup, but sometimes makes it harder to fine-tune tent tension.
+This system is are ideal if pitching in the rain, as the inner can more easily be kept dry.

 Some tent designs are free-standing, meaning that the overall structure is created by the poles alone and does not rely on fabric or guy line tension to keep the tent upright.
 A freestanding tent is ideal for pitching on hard ground when it may be difficult or impossible to drive tent pegs or stakes into the ground.
 It also makes it easier to move the tent around once it is erect if you decide to alter your pitch to find flatter ground, for example.

 Provided tent pegs are securely staked, however, non-free-standing designs can be just as stable.
 Typically, they also have lower profiles too, enabling them to shed wind well.
-As well as pegging points at tent corners, most tents have a series of guy lines to help stabilise the tent in high winds.
+As well as pegging points at tent corners, most tents have a series of guy lines to help stabilize the tent in high winds.
 Of course, tents with inherently stronger and more stable designs require fewer guy lines.
 More guy lines add security and resilience, but also means carrying more pegs, which comes with an increase in weight.